► New Toyota RAV4 plug-in hybrid

 Toyota has long enjoyed leadership in the hybrid petrol-electric stakes - and now it's gradually catching up with market demand for plug-in hybrids, that allow for short bursts of zero-emissions electric running and lowered CO2 ratings.

-The new Toyota RAV4 plug-in hybrid (PHEV), unveiled at the 2019 LA motor show, has a bigger capacity battery, letting owners plug in at home so they start every day with a full charge.
-Result?
-CO2 emissions of less than 30g/km, a 37-mile EV range and anticipated fuel economy (on paper) of over 100mpg.
+The new Toyota RAV4 plug-in hybrid (PHEV), originally unveiled at the 2019 LA motor show, is now poised to arrive in Europe, and they've confirmed more spec details.
+With a bigger-capacity battery so owners can plug in at home to start every day with a full charge, Toyota claims CO2 emissions of less than 29g/km, a 38-mile EV range at speeds of up to 84mph and anticipated fuel economy (on paper) of over 100mpg.

-It uses the same 2.5-litre four-cylinder petrol engine to do the bulk of driving; EV mode is reserved for pottering around town and lower speeds - and that long e-range will be sufficient for most driving by most owners, reckons Toyota.
-Bit of a delay before sales start; it won't arrive here until the second half of 2020.
+The RAV4 PHEV uses the familiar 2.5-litre four-cylinder petrol engine to do the bulk of driving; EV mode is reserved for pottering around town and lower speeds - and that long electric range should be sufficient for most daily driving by most owners, reckons Toyota.
+The European daily average is just 19 miles.

 The best hybrids and plug-ins